MEET OUR INSTRUCTORS

 Joanne has 30 years of scuba diving experience and her disciplines include extended range OC and CCR diving.

-With certification in technical dive training, she is able to do deep water investigations and recoveries.
+With certification in technical diving, she is able to do deep water investigations and recoveries.

-Joanne is also a PADI and SDI scuba instructor who teaches numerous specialty course for both agencies.
+Joanne is also an SDI scuba instructor who teaches numerous specialty courses.

-Craig has been a certified diver since 1985 and is currently a SDI and ERDI Instructor Trainer as well as a certified instructor for ERDI, SDI and PADI.
+Craig Davis has been a certified diver since 1985 and is currently a SDI and ERDI Instructor Trainer as well as a certified instructor for SDI, ERDI and PADI.

 Craig is a U.S. Army veteran and is currently a Police Supervisor with over 20 years of experience in law enforcement.
 Currently he oversees recovery, marine and dive operations, training and instruction for his department.